CONTENTS

 • A sales executive spends six months in the finance department to better understand budgetary issues.

-• A plant manager takes charge of a project in another international subsidiary.
+• A plant manager takes on a project in one of the organization's subsidiaries.

 10. New leader onboarding

-Onboarding involves supporting new leaders during their first few months to facilitate their adaptation, accelerate upskilling, and maximize their impact immediately.
+Onboarding involves supporting new leaders during the first few months in their role to facilitate adaptation, accelerate upskilling, and maximize both team and business impact.

 Examples:

-• A 90-day induction plan with mentoring, training, and regular feedback.
+• A new manager starts a 90-day onboarding plan including training, coaching, and regular feedback.

 11. Emerging leader program

-Emerging leaders are often high-performing, motivated employees with strong development potential but who do not yet have formal leadership experience.
-The Emerging Leaders Program (ELP) aims to identify high-potential employees, train them, and accelerate their organizational progression.
-This enables them to acquire more rapidly the strategic, managerial, and operational skills needed to assume positions of responsibility shortly.
+Emerging leaders are often highly performing, motivated employees with strong development potential but no formal leadership experience.
+An emerging leader program aims to identify high-potential employees, train them, and accelerate their progression within a company.
+This enables them to quickly acquire the strategic, managerial, and operational skills needed to take on leadership roles.

-ELP combines theoretical learning with practical application.
-It can include several leadership development strategies (training, coaching, mentoring, job rotation, etc.).
+This approach combines theoretical learning with practical application, including multiple leadership development strategies – coaching, mentoring, 360-degree feedback, job rotation, etc.

 Examples:

-• An employee spends three months in marketing, finance, and operations management before taking on a managerial position.
+• An employee observes marketing, finance, and operations teams over a three-month period before taking on a management position.

-• An employee follows a transformational leadership training program with case studies and role-playing.
+• An employee follows a leadership training program that includes role-playing exercises and mentoring.

 12. Micro-development opportunities

-Micro-development opportunities are short, focused, and enriching experiences that enable aspiring leaders to develop flexibly and progressively.
-They offer a more agile and experimental approach, exposing participants to real-life situations where they must take initiative, influence, and engage resources.
+Micro-development opportunities are short, highly focused experiences that enable aspiring leaders to develop leadership competencies in a flexible and progressive way.
+They offer an agile and experimental approach, placing participants in real-life situations where they must take initiative, influence, and engage teams.

 • Involvement in strategic or cross-functional committees